 Standing Up Against Controlling Men: What Should You Do When It’s Hard To Leave?

 If you’re experiencing the effects of a controlling relationship, considering leaving can feel overwhelming.
 However, taking the step to leave a negative situation can be what you need to step forward into a better life.
-Below, we’re exploring the steps you should consider taking before making your departure, and offer additional supportive strategies to aid you in your healing process.
+Below, we discuss red flags that might indicate a controlling partner and explore the steps you should consider taking before making your departure, and offer additional supportive strategies to aid you in your healing process.

 Considering leaving your controlling relationship?